ThatQuiz Test Library Take this test now

 • 5.
 What does Sidgwick mean by the term 'Dualism of Practical Reason'?

-A) Conflict between self-interest and the good of others
+B) Conflict between self-interest and the good of others

-C) The duality of pleasure and pain
+C) The separation of ethics and law

-D) The separation of ethics and law
+D) The division of duties and rights

 • 6.
 What is one of the key issues Sidgwick addresses in morality?